6 Winter Driving Safety Tips for Truck Drivers

 big rig stuck recovery tips

-If you find yourself stuck or stranded, and do not see any close by areas to seek assistance, do not under any circumstances leave your vehicle!
+If you find yourself stuck or stranded, especially in cold weather or when snow and ice are present, and do not see any close by areas to seek assistance, do not under any circumstances leave your vehicle!
 Freezing temperatures can be deadly, especially if there is a snowstorm or blizzard.
+If stranded in a blizzard, stay with your vehicle to avoid disorientation, and run the engine periodically for heat, making sure the exhaust pipe is clear of snow to prevent carbon monoxide poisoning.
 The best thing you can do in this scenario is buckle up, stay warm, conserve gas, and occasionally clear your exhaust of snow buildup to prevent carbon monoxide poisoning.

 If you do not have any cellular service to call for help, use your CB radio to alert any nearby trucks on the road of your situation.
 If you leave your truck, the chances of somebody finding you will decline.